What is a blog?

 However if you’re planning any sort of extensible and powerful blog, WordPress is currently as good as it gets.
 It’s open source and very well supported with some excellent third party plugins (a lot of them are free) to do most of the things you’d ever want to do with your blog.
+With regards to SEO, although WordPress does not have the vastly intuitive support as Blogger does, there are services such as wordpress experts and others that could help you optimize your website for success.
 WordPress also supports a large number of templates and you can switch between them easily.
 I started my blog last year with a WordPress self-hosted solution.
 You need to self-host if you want to make any changes to the core files, database or do all the clever stuff.
 Luckily, getting WordPress hosted on a Linux host is very easy.
 Hosting WordPress on Windows is a little more difficult.

 WordPress is a PHP-based solution and uses a MySQL database.
 It works best with Apache but IIS 6.0 or 7.0 can be hacked to work with it.
 Our last webhost was Dewahost, an excellent high performance business class Linux web host with a CPanel interface.
 However since we moved to a dedicated Windows server the blog had to be migrated to.
 PHP needs to be obtained from www.php.net and MySQL from www.mysql.com.
 Both are free.
 I’m not going to go into the installation here, but it is worth a mention for those about to try a Windows installation of WordPress is that if you want to use “permalinks” to optimise your website URL’s for search engines you have some work ahead of you.
 WordPress supports dynamic permalinks by using a technique called mod_rewrite which is supported by Apache but not by IIS.
 If you wish to use WordPress permalinks on IIS you will need to install a third party IISAPI (Internet Information Services Application Programming Interface) component for each blog you set up.